bonovoxly/nv-demo/README.md

 - A frontend, including a Route53 entry, ACM, API Gateway, api Lambda, authorizer Lambda (`./terraform/frontend`).
 - A monitoring project, including AWS Canary (`./terraform/monitoring`).

+(Just started using [https://diagrams.mingrammer.com/](Diagrams), so the formatting of this network diagram isn't quite where I want it...
+But it will do.)

 ![./diagram/engineering-challenge.py](./diagram/engineering_challenge.png)

 The goal was to provide a fully functional demo, specifically where a file could be uploaded to S3 and a Postgres DB would be appropriately updated, complete with authentication.
 Please note, the functionality of `create_uploads.py` is in `./src/api/api.py`.